Degrees of Freedom and Information Criteria for the Synthetic Control Method: Forecasting Counterfactual Car Sales Under Rationing in Tianjin

-We thus find that, for the Corolla, proportional sales increased substantially due to the introduction of rationing, and the concentration of richer buyers.
+Our main conclusion from the single model analysis is thus that proportional sales for the Toyota Highlander increased substantially due to the introduction of rationing.
 This is quite interesting.
-The Corolla is a mid range car --44th percentile for price, from low to high, of all observed models-- and it was not \emph{ex ante }obvious to us that it could be an common choice for auction or lottery winner.
-We do not attempt to differentiate between the two types of winners and leave this for further research, note however that such a question may be tackled using the optimal transport reduced form methodology developed in \citeA{daljord2021black}.
+The Highlander is a mid-range car and it was not \emph{ex ante} obvious that it could be a common choice for auction or lottery winners.
+We do not attempt to differentiate between the two types of winners and leave this for further research.
+Note however that such a question may be tackled using the optimal transport reduced form methodology developed in \citeA{daljord2021black}.

-The analogous analysis for the Corolla using the MASC estimator is carried out in the Appendix, where we find comparable estimates of treatment effect.